chsoen/test-page/README.md

-# TestProject
+# A Small Page
-Learning vim, git, html5, css, and js.
 ---

-Learned how to download vim plugins like coc, emmet, and vim-airline.
+Learned how to download Neovim plugins like coc, Emmet, and vim-airline.
-Used emmet abbreviations to type html code faster.
+Used Emmet abbreviations to type html code faster.